FedeMala00/Research_track_ass1/README.md

 ---------------

 This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
-Some of the arenas and the exercises have been modified for the Research Track I course
+Some of the arenas and the exercises have been modified for the Research Track I course.
+The goal of this first assignment is to group all the tokens in a point of your choice

 Installing and running
 ----------------------